Summer dance at Caddo tribal dance

 Today's Caddo are the descendants of many distinct

-communities of people who shared, in part, a common culture.
+communities of people who shared much of a common culture.

 In the late 1600s and early 1700s, Spanish and French chroniclers